Are Mesothelioma Settlements Taxable?

-Whether or not emotional distress is taxable is a complex subject matter.
+Whether or not emotional distress damages are taxable is a complex subject.
 According to the IRS, emotional damages are only free from taxes if they directly stem from the victim’s injuries.

 Since mesothelioma is almost always fatal, it may be possible for victims to recover tax-free damages for emotional distress as part of a settlement – but there are no guarantees.

 Workers’ compensation is insurance that provides money to workers who get injured or sick on the job.
 A workers’ compensation claim cannot be taxed.